The Trusted Source for Natural Health Solutions

 Like all things we ingest, there is potential for allergic reaction to Shiitake.
 Be careful and observant when ingesting crude Shiitake or Shiitake extract for the first time.
 Shiitake is easy and inexpensive to grow at home and makes for a healthy and flavourful addition to one’s culinary palate.

-SHIITAKE RECIPES
+SHIITAKE RECIPE

 Shiitake mushrooms can be substituted for white or brown mushrooms.
 As a snack, try a simple Shiitake sauté with garlic, olive oil, soy sauce, and a bit of butter or olive oil, sea salt, and pepper.